20+ beautiful color gradient examples to elevate your visuals

 Enhance your projects with color gradients

 Color gradients are a versatile and powerful design technique that can enhance any project.
 Using them in your designs can add visual interest, create a sense of depth, and enhance your branding.
 To create your own 2-color gradient, simply click on the background of your project or a shape, then click on the color box and select “linear gradient” from the drop-down menu.
 From thereon, you can copy and paste the color codes from the examples we listed in the article or simply choose the colors you’d like to display from the color picker.
-Now go to the editor and try it out for yourself!

 Interested in discovering how Infogram can enhance your team’s work?
 Join a brief Zoom session with our Infogram representative to explore key features, get answers to your questions, and understand how we can assist.
 It’s quick, informative, and just like a coffee break chat.
 Schedule your call now!